futuregrid/cloud-metrics/log-analyzer/README.md

 #TODO: clean the variables

-    FG_LOG_ANALYZER_WWW_OUTPUT - location wher ethe www files for dispaly are stored FG_TMP - location where temporary files are located that are analyzed FG_DATA - location where the permamnent data is being stored
+    FG_LOG_ANALYZER_WWW_OUTPUT - location where the www files for display are stored FG_TMP - location where temporary files are located that are analyzed FG_DATA - location where the permamnent data is being stored

 The scripts assume the following input files

-    EUCALYPTUS_LOG_DIR - location wher the eucalyptus log dirs are stored
+    EUCALYPTUS_LOG_DIR - location where the eucalyptus log dirs are stored

-It is assumed that this tree is installed and a ahell variable
+It is assumed that this tree is installed and a shell variable

 #TODO:
   FG_HOME_LOG_ANALYZER